 Running Through Russia 2, for example, contains this message.

-"We do not believe that these constraints will negatively affect real games in any way", said Valve, "And the removal of fake games should improve the store experience for everyone".
+"We do not believe that these constraints will negatively affect real games in any way", said Valve, "And removing fake games should improve the store experience for everyone."